mfarache/jekyll-now/_posts/2017-3-31-Using-private-docker-registry-alternatives.md

 Luckily enough was happy with option 2, so there was not reason to get tied to AWS again.
 Dockerhub does the job pretty well.

+# Gotchas

+While using a private registry works fine pushing from the host to the container, the problems arise where you want to push images from another container.

+Under MAC the main issue found was that was possible to push images using push localhost:5000/<myimage>

+However this was not possible from the container itself push registry:5000/<myimage>

+Eventually the simples solution is based on hosting images in private repositories in DockerHub.

 Next post will be around setting a continuosu development pipeline using Jenkins.